JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ContinuousDS
 ```
 ---
 Once again the fields `eom!` and `jacob!` end with a `!`.
-There is no distinction based on the size of the system for the continuous case because using `SVectors` or in-place operations in normal `Vectors` yields almost no speed benefits in conjuction with [DifferentialEquations.jl](http://docs.juliadiffeq.org/stable/index.html).
+There is no distinction based on the size of the system for the continuous case because using `SVectors` or in-place operations with normal `Vectors` yield almost no speed differences in conjunction with [DifferentialEquations.jl](http://docs.juliadiffeq.org/stable/index.html).

 As an example, here is the source code that defines the continuous Rössler
 system, from the [Predefined Systems](#predefined-systems):